frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

   behaviour with file-based profiles.
 Upgrading the 10.2 installation to 10.3 at a later time may result in conflicts.
 A strategy for dealing with these conflicts needs to be determined.

+(*edewata*) I'm not sure if we should support 10.2 -> 10.3 cloning.
+When we release 10.3 the 10.2 will still be fairly new so it might be reasonable to require all clones to be upgraded.
+It will reduce the amount of testing requirement too.

 Updates and Upgrades